odinuv/web/articles/database-tech/index.md

 - [SQLite](https://sqlite.org/)

 The above list is in no way exhaustive.
-To help you orient in the list a bit, I'll try to briefly characterize them.
+To help you orient in the list a bit, I'll try to characterize them briefly.
 There are some "big guys" -- SAP, DB2, Oracle and MS SQL Server.
 Those are large enterprise databases, with hundreds of extensions and features.
 They are also designed for big hardware (hundreds of GB of RAM) and big data (thousands of tables, tables with [TB](https://en.wikipedia.org/wiki/Terabyte) sizes).
-These databases also have quite complex configurations which allows them to be tailored to customers needs.
+These databases also have quite complex configurations, which allows them to be tailored to customers needs.

 Then there are "middle guys" -- MariaDb, MySQL, PostgreSQL (and maybe Firebird).
 Those are versatile databases usable for many different applications.
 Then there are "small guys" --